- AOD-9604 and semaglutide work through different receptor families with no overlap. The stack is pharmacologically additive, not redundant.

 What Nobody in the Stack Community Is Saying About AOD-9604

 On December 4, 2024, the FDA Pharmacy Compounding Advisory Committee (PCAC) voted on whether to allow AOD-9604 to be legally compounded by US pharmacies.
 The vote was 0 in favor, 12 against.
-The committee cited inadequate safety data and immunogenicity risk from the earlier Metabolic Pharmaceuticals trial data.
+The committee cited inadequate safety data and the risk of the immune system reacting to the peptide, drawing on the earlier Metabolic Pharmaceuticals trial data.
 There is no legal US compounding pathway for AOD-9604 under either Section 503A or Section 503B.

 Participants in Metabolic Pharmaceuticals' six AOD-9604 human trials.
-The data was submitted to the FDA.
-The committee still voted 0-12 against allowing compounding.
+The data was submitted to the FDA but never published in a journal PubMed indexes.
+The committee voted 0-12 against allowing compounding.

 What this means practically: any US pharmacy currently selling AOD-9604 is operating outside federal compounding law.
 There is no federal oversight of identity, purity, or sterility of what you are receiving.
 This is not a minor regulatory gray area or a temporary status.
 It is a zero-vote rejection with no appeal process pending.